VeritasSoftware/angular-http-client-ext/README.md

 You only with deal with Models in these strongly-typed callbacks.

+So, the rest of your code knows only about your Models.

 Also, you can still use the traditional route and return **Observable** from Service API.

 ```typescript